kamalshafi/Combinational-Circuit-Logic-Simulation-Tool/README.md

 ".vec" This file contains information about the input vectors (values at the primary inputs).
 Each line in this file is a input vector.
 The total number of characters in each line is equal to the number of primary inputs in the corresponding circuit.The characters in the line represents ’0’: logic zero, ’1’: logic one, ’x’: don’t care value.
 During simulation, the ’x’ is considered as ’ 2’ for this part of the project.
 The .vec file contains only few input vector of all possible input vectors of the circuit.

+## Output
+".response" files contain the results of the simulations

 ## Implementation
 Run the make file with arrguments of input and output